maic76/keyword-test/README.md

 - Run the database migration and seeder

 ## Database Test Records
-After running the database migration and seed, your local database should have some records like this:
+After running the database migration and seed, your local database should look like this:

 | url                                                                        	| created_at          	| updated_at          	|
 |----------------------------------------------------------------------------	|---------------------	|---------------------	|